Do you want to use a virtual router on your Mac, e.g. to connect your Apple TV to a VPN? Using the settings on your Mac, this is easy.

 Setting Up a Virtual Router on MacOS

-Setting up a virtual router on MacOS is a breeze.
+Setting up a virtual router on macOS is a breeze.
 It’ll just take you a few minutes.
 Here’s a step-by-step guide to easily set up a virtual router with your Mac:

 Step 1: Make sure you are connected to the internet via an ethernet cable.
 You can check this under “System Preferences” > “Network”.
-This is necessary, because you can’t receive and transmit WiFi at the same time on a MacOS device.
+This is necessary because you can’t receive and transmit WiFi at the same time on a macOS device.

 Step 2: Go to “System Preferences” and click “Share”.

 Step 3: A new screen appears.
 Here, you can select either “USB ethernet” or “Ethernet” in the dropdown menu next to “Share your connection from”.
-Some Mac devices don’t have an ethernet cable input, in which case you’ll have to use an USB to ethernet adapter.
+Some Mac devices don’t have an ethernet cable input, in which case you’ll have to use a USB to ethernet adapter.
 With the connector, you choose USB ethernet.
 If you don’t use an adapter, simply choose Ethernet.

 Under the option “To computers using” choose “WiFi”.
 Now click on “WiFi options”.

 Step 4: You’ll see a new menu.
 Here, you can specify what the network name should be.
 Optionally, you can set a password by clicking on the security option.
 You can simply leave the channel at 11.
 Now click “Ok”.

 Step 5: You’ll find yourself back at the menu.
 Click on the box next to “Internet sharing”.
 If you have gone through all the steps correctly, the virtual router will now be visible to other devices.
 (Again, please note that you need to enable the VPN connection before turning on the hotspot if you want a secure connection for all your devices).